Checkov

 Always include a justification explaining why the check doesn't apply.

 The starter kit includes a .checkov.yml file.
-For details on the default configuration and how to customize it, see the Checkov configuration section.
+See the Checkov configuration section for customization details.

 Configuration file format